 The short answer is yes.
-If your organisation already has Microsoft 365 Copilot licenses, Copilot Cowork is included at no extra cost.
-But there are conditions, access steps, and a licensing decision coming in mid-2026 that every Australian IT leader needs to understand before rolling it out.
-Let’s dive in!
+If your organisation already has Microsoft 365 Copilot licenses, you have access to Copilot Cowork.
+The license itself hasn't changed.
+What has changed since this article was first published is that Cowork's usage is no longer free once you're in.
+As of general availability in June 2026, every task you run draws down metered Copilot Credits in addition to your existing license.
+There are conditions, access steps, and now a genuine cost-management decision every Australian IT leader needs to understand before rolling it out.
+Let's dive in!

 What is Copilot Cowork, and why does it matter?